 - red areas in the creases (where skin touches other skin)

 - fluid seeping from red areas

 - Try to keep the skin dry.

-- the diaper rash doesn't improve after several days
+- the diaper rash doesn't get better after several days

-- pimples, blisters, or open sores appear in the diaper area
+- there are pimples, blisters, or open sores in the diaper area

-- your baby has diarrhea with fever or appears dehydrated
+- your baby has diarrhea with a fever or looks dehydrated

-The best way to prevent diaper rash is to keep your baby's skin as dry and clean as possible and change diapers often so feces and urine won't irritate the skin.
+The best way to prevent diaper rash is to keep your baby's skin as dry and clean as possible.
+Change diapers often so pee and poop won't irritate the skin.
+Also:

 - Use diaper ointment or paste with every diaper change.